I have a lot of problems personally with ‘doomscrolling ’ habits, and getting suckered into arguing on social media sites.

 Consider Counselling

 I find myself interacting a lot with individuals online that could REALLY benefit from counselling.
-Whether it is anger management or normal counselling, these inviduals really need to seek out some kind of extra help.
+Whether it is anger management or normal counselling, these individuals really need to seek out some kind of extra help.